selenalee123/Netflix/README.md

 Platform for the app :
 Android/IOS/IPAD/Android tablet

-Runing Project Locally
+Running Project Locally
 Install dependencies: run npm install in root project

-Run project: npm run dev
+Run project: npm run expo
 User Stories:
 User can signin using quick authentication from AWS( phone number/ email) User can search for movies and TV shows on TMDb